TwiN/go-color/README.md

 func main() {
     println(color.Ize(color.Red, "This is red"))
-    // Or if you prefer the longer version println(color.Colorize(color.Red, "This is red")) }
+    // Or if you prefer the longer version: println(color.Colorize(color.Red, "This is red"))
+    // Or if you prefer the non-parameterized version: println(color.InRed("This is red"))
+}
 ```